-Fly to Munich and transfer to your hotel in Ried im Zillertal, which lies at the heart of the Zillertal Valley, surrounded by green meadows and forested hills.
+Fly to Munich and transfer to your hotel in Gerlos, which lies at the heart of the Zillertal Valley, surrounded by green meadows and forested hills.

 Join today's included excursion on the historic, narrow-gauge Zillertal Steam Railway.
 Enjoy a glass of warming schnapps as you journey through stunning Tyrolean scenery from Jenbach to the chic ski resort of Mayrhofen, in the shadow of the great Hintertux Glacier.
 Explore the resort, or perhaps take a cable-car ride (payable locally) and enjoy the panorama from the terrace of a mountain restaurant.